A Boutique Law Firm Providing Services in Estate Planning, Probate/Trust Administration & Business Law

-Ryan has over eight years of experience in the legal field having worked in areas such as Estate Planning, Probate, Health Care Litigation, Elder Law, and Personal Injury.
+Ryan has over fifteen years of experience in the legal field having worked in areas such as Estate Planning, Probate, Health Care Litigation, Elder Law, and Personal Injury.
 While earning his undergraduate degree, Ryan began his legal career working as a clerk for two general practice law firms in Clarksville, Tennessee.
 While he attended law school, Ryan had the opportunity to work for the Tennessee Judiciary for a division of the Supreme Court of Tennessee.
 Upon earning his Juris Doctor, Ryan worked as a Litigation Attorney for the Tennessee Health Care Finance and Administration where he was later promoted to Lead Attorney.
 In 2017, Ryan moved to private practice and founded Knight Legal.
 In addition to Estate Planning, the firm focuses its practice on Estate Administration and Business Law.

 Ryan is active in the community and currently serves on the Board of Directors with international non-profit Switchboard Missions.
 Ryan is also a past member of the Harry Phillips American Inn of Court and current member of the Tennessee Bar Association and American Bar Association.